 A police officer responded to a sexual assault incident and the victim agreed to allow the police officer to ask the local agency to send an advocate to the hospital with the victim during her examination.
-Hospital accompaniment is a service provided by the Financial Assistance for Victims Program grant.
+Hospital accompaniment is a service provided by the Tribal Financial Assistance Program grant.
 There was not an advocate available at the time requested, so the agency referred the victim to another agency.
-This would be reported as one victim of sexual assault "not served" because the victim did not receive the Financial Assistance for Victims Program-funded service requested.
+This would be reported as one victim of sexual assault "not served" because the victim did not receive the Tribal Financial Assistance Program-funded service requested.